api-platform/docs/deployment/kubernetes.md

 ### 1. Always version your images (recommended)

 Change the version in the attribut "appVersion" in Chart.yaml and tag the images.
-You can upgrade with the same command as the install and pass all parameters.
+You can upgrade with the same command from the installation and pass all parameters.
 Just replace `helm install ...` with `helm upgrade ...`

 ### 2. Use :latest tags